Semi-Pro: Home media

-The film was released on DVD and Blu-ray Disc on June 3, 2008 by New Line Home Entertainment.
-There is a theatrical R-Rated version DVD and a 2-Disc "Let's Get Sweaty" Unrated Edition DVD and Blu-ray Disc.
-Special features include unrated deleted scenes and more.
+Semi-Pro was released on DVD and Blu-ray on June 3, 2008, by New Line Home Entertainment.
+There is a theatrical R-Rated version DVD and a 2-Disc "Let's Get Sweaty" Unrated Edition DVD and Blu-ray disc.
+The film's special features include unrated deleted scenes and more.

 Soundtrack

 The soundtrack for the film was released on February 26, 2008, and featured songs by LaBelle, WAR, Curtis Mayfield, Will Ferrell, among others.
 "Love Me Sexy" is sung by the fictional Jackie Moon (played by Will Ferrell).